extreal-dev/Extreal.Integration.Chat.WebRTC/README.md

   - Ability to talk (voice chat)
     - Ability to adjust microphone volume
     - Ability to adjust other people's volume
-    - Ability to obtain own and others' voice volume
+    - Ability to obtain own and others' voice volume at a specified frequency
     - Abilities other than the microphone can be used if the microphone is not available
   - Ability to return to the group selection screen (host stop)